BoldGrid/boldgrid-backup/readme.txt

 = 1.7.2 =

+Release date: Jan 15th, 2019

-* Update:      Improve journey for downloading the premium plugin.
+* Update:      Improved journey for downloading the premium plugin.
+* Update:      Reduced the number of FTP connections made on the settings page.
+* Update:      Overhauled this readme file, added more info on features and added screenshots.
+* Update:      New system that asks user for bug fixes / new features, or requests plugin rating.

 = 1.7.1 =